Article

 1. Submit the article to Vultr.

-Note that Vultr always uses 1. as the list marker.
+> Vultr uses 1. as the list marker.
 This Markdown format allows you to move, add, and delete items without renumbering.
+However, to avoid confusion, you can correctly use an ordered list in its correct sequence as below:

 Uncomparable Modifiers